computationalcognitivescience/tm-workshop/content/posts/categorization.md

     </video>
 </div>

-Please use [this link](https://www.overleaf.com/read/fdfngmkytwwq#c3730d) to find the LaTeX template for this assignment.
+Please use [this link](https://www.overleaf.com/read/qgrwncfdxzbj#12643f) to find the LaTeX template for this assignment.
 When you have an Overleaf account, you can follow [these instructions](https://www.overleaf.com/learn/how-to/Copying_a_project#Making_a_copy_of_a_project) to make your own copy of the template which you can edit.
-Further instructions can be found in the LaTeX template and the instructional video below.
+Further instructions can be found in the LaTeX template and the instructional video above.

 Please make sure that your LaTeX document compiles correctly before you submit it.

 <iframe